Wind-WindKids/winding/samples/sophieandwind/ice.md

 --
 grounded: page, text
 --
-Somehow, word of the failing grade made its way to the Young Eagles chapter.
+Somehow, word of the failing grade made its way to the flying club chapter.
 By the weekend, the coordinator had sent a polite but stiff message:

 Given your current academic standing, we recommend focusing on schoolwork for now.
 Flying privileges will be paused until improvement is demonstrated.